 1. Brake Drum

-Brake drums are large metal discs made of cast iron or aluminum that are bolted to the hub of the wheel.
-They rotate along with the hub and form a frictional pair with drum brake shoes to slow your car down.
+Brake drums are large metal discs made from cast iron or aluminum bolted to the wheel’s hub.
+They rotate with the hub and form a frictional pair with drum brake shoes to slow your car down.

 2. Brake Shoe